Pick and Pack eCommerce Fulfilment: 3pl Inventory Management

 UK retailers and UK eCommerce online stores can benefit from outsource fulfilment because it frees up time to focus on other priorities of the business.
 When you don’t have to leverage more company time on custom packaging, sending, or dealing with returns, you can focus more on the marketing and sales side for example.

-Selazar, along with our partner network, streamlines the fulfilment centre process, making it fast and efficient.
+Selazar and our partner network streamline the fulfilment centre process, making it fast and efficient.
 We can ship products from our warehouses to all areas of the UK, Europe, and abroad.
-Our pick and pack fulfilment process leverages technology so that customers can get orders within 24 – 48 hours, advocating a better online delivery experience.
+Our pick-and-pack fulfilment process leverages technology so that customers can get orders within 24 – 48 hours, advocating a better online delivery experience.
 Selazar makes inventory management a priority.

 Batch picking means picking multiple orders at a time.
-When many orders are initially processed, it’s more time-efficient to gather all of them, rather than repeating single runs.
-For a worker to take a route picking up multiple orders, this reduces travel time around the warehouse.
+When many orders are initially processed, gathering all of them is more time-efficient than repeating single runs.
+For a worker to take a route, picking up multiple orders reduces travel time around the warehouse.
 Usually, if a single eCommerce store has multiple orders, it makes more sense to get bulk orders at once rather than for each sale.

 Zone order picking

 Warehouses are divided into multiple zones.
-For example, they are divided into categories like larger items, smaller items, etc. Workers will be assigned to all the SKUs (stock-keeping units) in their zone.
+For example, they are divided into larger and smaller items, etc. Workers will be assigned to all the SKUs (stock-keeping units) in their zone.
 Another reason for zones is that they can be figured into fast-moving or slow-moving areas for people and machines.

 Zone picking is typically used with a high volume of SKUs.
 When each zone is assigned to a different worker, it allows for more familiarity with the products and efficiency.
 According to the VWO:

 On average, 43% of profits for eCommerce stores comes from returning customers